 Deciding on inventory-level or line item-level dynamic allocation

 All DoubleClick for Publishers Small Business users can use dynamic allocation at the inventory level.
-For those also eligible to use dynamic allocation at the line-item level (via Ad Exchange or AdSense line items), this article explains how to decide which one you should use.
-If you are not enabled for dynamic allocation line items, but would like to be, please contact your account manager.
+For those also eligible to use dynamic allocation at the line item level (via Ad Exchange or AdSense line items), this article explains how to decide which one you should use.
+If you are not enabled for dynamic allocation line items but would like to be, please contact your account manager.

 While you can employ both, we recommend that you use only one type actively, as it will make it easier to manage your dynamic allocation revenue.
-See below for information on the two types and how they interact.
+See below for information on the two types, and how they interact.Inventory-level dynamic allocation

-Line item-level dynamic allocation affords granular control over when remnant inventory is served to your network, and each dynamic allocation line item can be linked to an existing Ad Exchange account in addition to your AdSense accounts.
-You can set multiple ad sizes per line item and also target the line item to most of the standard criteria, such as geography, keywords, etc. Learn about Ad Exchange or AdSense line items.
+Line item-level dynamic allocation affords granular control over when remnant inventory is served to your network, and each dynamic allocation line item can be linked to an existing Ad Exchange accounts in addition to your AdSense accounts.
+You can set multiple ad sizes per line item, and also target the line item to most of the standard criteria, such as geography, keywords, etc. Learn about Ad Exchange or AdSense line items.

-We recommend that you not employ both inventory-level and line item-level dynamic allocations for your DoubleClick for Publishers network.
+We recommend that you not employ both inventory-level and line item-level dynamic allocation for your DoubleClick for Publishers network.
 If you employ both, there may be an overlap in which a dynamic allocation line item competes for an AdSense-enabled ad unit.
 In this case, the dynamic allocation line item will override the AdSense-enabled ad unit.

 If a dynamic allocation line item competes for a given ad call, DFP doesn't run a price competition at the ad unit level--even if the dynamic allocation line item does not win the competition.